Marti Noxon: Early career

 Initially Noxon wanted to be an actor because it seemed glamorous, but after trying for a while realized it was not something that she wanted to do.
 She said that she had always been told that writing was her strength, and eventually that was what she focused on.

 She met producer Rick Rosenthal while working as a waitress and eventually became his assistant.
 She then became TV writer Barbara Hall's assistant.
 Noxon said that Hall was a strong mentor in what is an informal mentorship that writers sometimes find.
 Noxon had written a senior thesis project that was required for her major in college, then forgot about it for four years.
-She reconnected with the material and showed it to a producer and they tried to get it made.
-It was the beginning of her writing career.
-That said, she sold something early on (that was never made) and then it took seven years of writing on her own developing her abilities as a writer before she got onto Buffy the Vampire Slayer.
+She reconnected with the material and showed it to a producer, who tried to get it made.
+She counts this as the beginning of her writing career.
+She then sold something early on (which was never made).
+Following this, she spent seven years writing on her own, developing her abilities as a writer, before she got onto Buffy the Vampire Slayer.

-Although the industry at the time was all about the log line which was very successful for writers like Joss Whedon, Noxon had to go through a process where she discarded that construct and got in touch with the vision that she felt connected to—and also there was a realization that all of the work she had been doing was in a vacuum, so Noxon began writing plays and getting actors to speak her lines as a way to get feedback and get better at writing.
+Although the industry at the time was all about the log line, which was very successful for writers like Joss Whedon, Noxon had to go through a process where she discarded that construct and got in touch with the vision that she felt connected to — and realised that all of the work she had been doing was in a vacuum.
+As a result, Noxon began writing plays and getting actors to speak her lines in order to get feedback and improve her writing.
 She said that for her it was about voice, not concept.